When can I get 5G in Australia?

 Vodafone/TPG: Spectrum acquired but few announced network plans

-Vodafone's certainly been working on 5G for years now, with plenty of impressive lab test figures, but of late, it's been considerably less public about its precise 5G plans.
+Vodafone has certainly been working on 5G for years now, with plenty of impressive lab test figures, but of late, it's been considerably less public about its precise 5G plans.

-Part of the ACCC's concern around the merger related to TPG's own mobile network rollout, but TPG has now cancelled that, citing the ban on use of Huawei equipment in Australian 5G networks as a factor.
+Part of the ACCC's concern is around the merger related to TPG's own mobile network rollout, but TPG has now cancelled that, citing the ban on use of Huawei equipment in Australian 5G networks as a factor.

 Vodafone and TPG spent up big as a joint venture in the 3.6Ghz 5G spectrum auction, and those are holdings that they will share even if the ACCC puts the kibosh on the merger as a whole.

 Vodafone's few public statements around its 5G rollout tend to point towards a 2020 launch date for its own 5G network, with the company stating it's more or less waiting for a full suite of available consumer devices anyway.